madisive/madisive.github.io/_posts/2023-1-26-windows-11-laggy-animations.md

 title: The new animation effects in Windows 11 are terrible
 ---

 Microsoft has dropped the ball on the new UI animations in Windows 11.
-Not only are these visually unappealing in some areas of the operating system (I'm looking at you, Task Manager), but inconsistent, and often slow, attack times on the animations give the illusion of input lag or low FPS.
+Not only are these visually unappealing in some areas of the operating system (I'm looking at you, Task Manager), but the inconsistent, and often slow, attack times on the animations give the illusion of input lag or low FPS.
 This creates a user experience that just feels more unresponsive.

 This issue is especially apparent in Windows 11's sluggish context menus.
 Compare hovering the mouse cursor on Explorer right-click menu options with **animations turned on** (left) vs. **animations turned off** (right).